Leeds: Finance

 Leeds is the largest centre outside London for financial and business services.
 Over the next ten years, the economy is forecast to grow by 25% with financial and business services set to generate over half of GVA growth over that period with Finance and business services accounting for 38% of total output.

 The finance and business service sector account for 38% of total output with more than 30 national and international banks located in the city, including an office of the Bank of England.

 Leeds has over 30 national and international banks, many of whose northern or regional offices are based in the city.
 It is the headquarters for First Direct and Yorkshire Bank, and has large Barclays, HSBC, Lloyds Banking Group, NatWest Group and Santander operations.
 The city is also an important centre for equity, venture, infrastructure and risk finance.
 The venture capital provider, YFM Equity Partners, founded in Leeds, is now the UK's largest provider of risk capital to small and medium-sized enterprises.
 The National Wealth Fund, founded to support economic growth across the United Kingdom, is also based in Leeds.

 Law

 There are around 150 law firms operating in Leeds, employing over 6,700 people.
 According to The UK Legal 500, "Leeds has a sophisticated and highly competitive legal market, second only to London."
 Specialist legal expertise to be found in Leeds includes corporate finance, corporate restructuring and insolvency, global project financing, trade and investment, commercial litigation, competition, construction, Private Finance Initiatives and Public Private Partnerships, tax, derivatives, IT, employment, pensions, intellectual property, sport and entertainment.
-The establishment of an Administrative Court in Leeds in April 2009 reinforced Leeds's position as one of the UK's key legal centres.
+The establishment of an Administrative Court in Leeds in April 2009 reinforced the position of Leeds as one of the UK's key legal centres.
 The court previously sat only in London.